 Certain versions of the Alco-Sensor FST have a pass code or security feature on some menu functions.
-(Pass Coded functions will display three digits with the last digit flashing).

-If you access a menu function and the instrument does not operate according to the standard instructions in this manual, contact your supervisor.
-If your supervisor does not have a pass code key Intoximeters will need to be contacted.
+If you access a menu function and the instrument does not operate according to the instructions in this manual, contact your Supervisor.
+If your Supervisor does not have a pass code key Intoximeters will need to be contacted.
+Not all Maintenance Menu Features listed/described in this Manual are included in all versions of the Alco-Sensor FST.